purduesigbots/pros-docs/v5/releases/kernel3.2.0.rst

 Important upgrade notes
 -----------------------

+As we are replacing the three :code:`initialize.cpp`, :code:`autonomous.cpp`, and :code:`opcontrol.cpp` files with a single :code:`main.cpp` file, the :code:`main.cpp` file will be introduced into your project when you upgrade.
+If you compile the project right away, you will likely be faced with multiple definition errors for the competition tasks.
+To resolve this, you can either delete the new :code:`main.cpp`, or move the contents of your competition task functions into the new file, deleting the previous files.
+If your project structure has been significantly modified from the default, we trust that you will know how to resolve this issue on your own.
+Also note that if you have already consolidated the three files listed above into a single :code:`main.cpp` file, this will not be an issue.

 If your code checked :code:`errno` values set by PROS functions, you may need to change the values you compare with.
 Check each function's documentation for more information.